Social simulation

 Social simulation aims to cross the gap between the descriptive approach used in the social sciences and the formal approach used in the natural sciences, by moving the focus on the processes/mechanisms/behaviors that build the social reality.

 In social simulation, computers support human reasoning activities by executing these mechanisms.
 This field explores the simulation of societies as complex non-linear systems, which are difficult to study with classical mathematical equation-based models.
 Robert Axelrod regards social simulation as a third way of doing science, differing from both the deductive and inductive approach; generating data that can be analysed inductively, but coming from a rigorously specified set of rules rather than from direct measurement of the real world.
 Thus, simulating a phenomenon is akin to generating it—constructing artificial societies.
 These ambitious aims have encountered several criticisms.

-The social simulation approach to the social sciences is promoted and coordinated by three regional associations, ESSA for Europe, North America (reorganizing under the new CSSS name), and PAAA Pacific Asia.
+The social simulation approach to the social sciences is promoted and coordinated by four regional associations, the European Social Simulation Association (ESSA) for Europe, the Asian Social Simulation Association (ASSA) for Asia, the Computational Social Science Society of the Americas (CSSS) in North America, and the Pan-Asian Association for Agent-based Approach in Social Systems Sciences (PAAA) in Pacific Asia.

 History and development

 The history of the agent-based model can be traced back to the Von Neumann machine, a theoretical machine capable of reproducing itself.
-The device von Neumann proposed would follow precisely detailed instructions to fashion a copy of itself.
+The device John von Neumann proposed woud follow precisely detailed instructions to fashion a copy of itself.
 The concept was then improved by von Neumann's friend Stanislaw Ulam, also a mathematician; Ulam suggested that the machine be built on paper, as a collection of cells on a grid.
 The idea intrigued von Neumann, who drew it up—creating the first of devices later termed cellular automata.

 Another improvement was brought by mathematician, John Conway.
 He constructed the well-known Game of Life.
 Unlike the von Neumann's machine, Conway's Game of Life operated by simple rules in a virtual world in the form of a 2-dimensional checkerboard.

 The birth of the agent-based model as a model for social systems was primarily brought about by a computer scientist, Craig Reynolds.
 He tried to model the reality of lively biological agents, known as the artificial life, a term coined by Christopher Langton.

 Joshua M. Epstein and Robert Axtell developed the first large scale agent model, the Sugarscape, to simulate and explore the role of social phenomena such as seasonal migrations, pollution, sexual reproduction, combat, transmission of disease, and even culture.